peterbono/ux-seo-audit-agent/README.md

   highlighting where the competitor performs better (e.g., more prominent CTAs or stronger trust signals).

-  - **Improved result presentation** – the Streamlit interface now accompanies each numeric score with a qualitative label (e.g. *Excellent*, *Good*, *Fair*, *Poor*) so you can quickly gauge performance without interpreting the raw number.
-Progress bars sit underneath each high‑level score (UX/SEO, layout and business), showing at a glance how close the page is to the maximum 100.
-When you analyse a competitor, a bar chart compares the three scores side by side so you can immediately spot relative strengths and weaknesses.
-Detailed raw metrics and lists of calls‑to‑action or trust keywords are tucked away behind expanders, keeping the main view clean while still providing full access to the data when needed.
+  - **Improved result presentation** – numeric scores are now paired with qualitative labels (e.g. *Excellent*, *Good*, *Fair*, *Poor*) to help readers instantly interpret their meaning.
+Rather than cluttering the view with progress bars, the scores stand alone and are coloured via labels.
+When you analyse a competitor, a small bar chart still compares the three high‑level scores (UX/SEO, layout and business) side by side so you can immediately spot relative strengths and weaknesses.
+    Detailed raw metrics (including all extracted HTML counts and ratios) are no longer displayed by default; they remain accessible in collapsible sections or can be omitted entirely, keeping the main view focused on actionable insights.
+The **Keywords** tab now shows both the most frequent single‑word keywords and the most common two‑word phrases to reveal deeper patterns in your content.
 - **Competitor benchmarking** – specify one or more competitor URLs to compare scores and identify differentiators.
  - **Content gap analysis** – highlights important keywords and H2